Halloween in New Orleans

 Unfortunately, Katrina and Rita precluded our annual trip to New Orleans in 2005 (but check out the New York Festivities.
 However, we made it back in 2006 to enjoy the crowds in the French Quarter as well as Molly’s Annual Halloween Parade.

-The latest albums uploaded cover Halloween festivities in 2009 with the Krewe of Boo Parade and costumed revelry on Bourbon and in 2010 with the revelry on Decatur, Bourbon, & Frenchmen’s.
+Other albums uploaded cover the Krewe of Boo Parade and costumed revelry on Bourbon in 2009 , revelry on Decatur, Bourbon, & Frenchmen’s in 2010 , and the Saturday night before Halloween along with Molly’s Parade and costumed revelry on Halloween night 2012.

 Enjoy!